Curiosity-org/Gipsy/README.md

 > If you updated Gipsy from 1.x to 2.x, you may noticed that plugin files disapeared from your installation.
 To fix that, empty the `plugins` folder (it may remain `__pycache__` data) and run the command `git submodule update`

+> **Note**
+>
+> This branch is the rewrite of the beta version and require special steps to checkout for developers.
+> To checkout this branch, commit and push your changes to the plugins repo, and then run the command `git submodule deinit plugins`.
+This will remove all the files from the `plugins/` folder.
+> You can then checkout the branch safely.
+>
+> To go back to the `beta` branch and get the submodule back, you need to follow these special steps :
+> - checkout to the beta branch
+> - run `rm -r plugins/*` to remove python cached files
+> - run `git submodule init` to reinitialize the submodule
+> - run `git submodule update` to get the submodule back

 # 📚 About